-NET WORTH: $13 billion
+NET WORTH: $14 billion

-SOURCE of WEALTH: SAC Capital Advisors; Point72 Asset Management
+SOURCE OF WEALTH: SAC Capital Advisors; Point72 Asset Management

-BACKGROUND: Steven A. Cohen grew up on Long Island, and attended the Wharton School at University of Pennsylvania before joining Gruntal & Co. as a junior trader in 1978, and eventually worked his way up to running his own trading group before founding his own trading firm, SAC Capital Advisors.
+BACKGROUND: Steven A. Cohen grew up on Long Island, New York, and attended the Wharton School at University of Pennsylvania before joining Gruntal & Co. as a junior trader in 1978, and eventually worked his way up to running his own trading group before founding his own trading firm, SAC Capital Advisors.

 EDUCATION: Cohen has contributed more than $36 million to Brown University.
 At least $6 million of that went to establish the Cohen Gallery at the university’s Granoff Center for the Creative Arts.
 Cohen has been a supporter of charter schools and education reform, supporting Achievement First, ConnCAN, and Harlem RBI, among others.
 The Equity Project Charter School (TEP) also received $3 million from the couple to support its music curriculum.

 NYC COMMUNITY: Cohen and his wife have donated more than $100 million to the Robin Hood Foundation, which was founded by fellow hedge fund manager Paul Tudor Jones, and supports a variety of programs that aim to combat poverty in the New York City area.
 The couple supports other outfits in the Tri-State Area like the New York Restoration Project and Person to Person in Connecticut.